-Love in its dual manifestations, implies agreement, he who loves and the who reciprocates the inspiration therein are quickened, neither to hurt the other, nor evade any moral or pecuniary obligation which the incarnate fruits of their passion may present.
-When a man says of a woman, "She suits me "-that is, she would be to him a serviceable mate. - he does not often as seriously ask if he is likely to suit her; still less, if this proposed union may not become an ugly domestic knot which the best interests of both will require to be unticd.
-Whether the num-ber outside of marriage, who would like to get in, be greater or less than the number inside who want to get out, this mingled sense of esteem, benevolence, and passional attraction called Love, is so generally diffused that most people know life to be incomplete until the cails of affection are met in a healthful, happy and prosperous association of persons of opposite sex.
-That this blending of personalities may not be compulsive, hurtful, or irrevocable ; but, rather, the result of mutual discretion - a free compact, dissolvable at will - there is needed, not only a purpose in Lovers to hold their bodies subject to reason; but also radical change of the opinions, laws, customs, and institutions which now repress and incbriate natural expressions of Love.
-Since ill-directed animal heat promotes distortion rather than growth ; as persons who meet in convulsive embraces may separate in deadly feuds, - sexual desire here carrying invigorating peace, there desolating havoc, into domestic life, - intelligent students of sociology will not think the marriage institution a finality, but, rather, a device to be amended, or abolished, as enlightened moral sense may require.
+Love, in its dual manifestations, implies agreement, he who loves and she who reciprocates his feeling therein binding themselves, neither to hurt the other, nor evade any moral or pecuniary obligation which the incarnate fruits of their passion may present.
+When a man says of a substantial girl, "She suits me"-that is, she would be to him a serviceable mate,-he does not often as seriously ask if he is likely to suit her; still less, if this proposed union may not become an ugly domestic knot which the best interests of both will require to be untied.
+Whether the number outside of marriage, who would like to get in, be greater or less than the number inside who want to get out, this mingled sense of esteem, benevolence, and passional attraction, called love, is so generally diffused that most people know life to be incomplete until the calls of affection are met in a healthful, happy and prosperous association of persons of opposite sex.
+That this blending of personalities may not be compulsive, hurtful, or irrevocable; but, rather, the result of mutual discretion-a free compact. dissolvable at will-there is needed, not only a purpose in lovers to hold their bodies subject to reason; but also radical change of the opinions, laws, customs, and institutions which now repress and deprave natural expressions of love.
+Since "falling in love" is not always ascension, growth, (as it should be), but often degradation; as persons who meet in convulsive embraces may separate in deadly feuds,-sexual love here carrying invigorating peace, there desolating havoc, into domestic life,-intelligent students of sociology will not think the marriage institution a finality, but, rather, a device to be amended, or abolished, as enlightened moral sense may require.

-When the number of opinions for and against a given measure are equal, it is called "a tie vote," and is without force and void, unless the speaker of the assembly throws his " casting vote," thereby giving to his side a majority of one, and enabling the measure to become a " law," binding, not only on those who favored, but also on those who opposed it!
-Not to note the manifest injustice and absurdity of such "an act," in the popular commbial assembly of bride and groom both vote one way.-that is, to "have" each other, - while the binding, or casting, vote is given by a "speaker," called priest or magistrate, who is supposed to represent society so far as it is a Civil act, and God so far as it is a sacrament" or religious matter.
-But, since neither society nor deity has ever "materialized" at weddings in a manner definite enough to become responsible for what Lovers may do or suffer in their mitried future, we have no further use for a "speaker" in our nuptial congress, and must search elsewhere for the moral obligations which Lovers, by their tie vote to be "one," incur.
+When the number of opinions for and against a given measure are equal, it is called "a tie vote," and is without force and void, unless the speaker of the assembly throws his "casting vote," thereby giving to his side a majority of one, TIES.

+and enabling the measure to become "a law," binding, not only on those who favored, but also on those who opposed it!
+Not to note the manifest injustice and absurdity of such "an act," in the popular connubial assembly of bride and groom both vote one way,-that is, to "have" each other,-while the binding, or casting, vote is given by a "speaker," called priest or magistrate, who is supposed to represent society so far as it is a civil act, and God so far as it is a sacrament or religious matter.
+But, since neither society nor deity has ever "materialized" at weddings in a manner definite enough to become responsible for what lovers may do or suffer in their untried future, we have no further use for a "speaker" in our nuptial congress, and must search elsewhere for the moral obligation which lovers, by their tie vote to be "one," incur.
 In its desire to